m-reza-rahman/jakartaee-kubernetes/operators/README.md

    kubectl apply -f openliberty-app-operator.yaml
    ```
 ## Deploy the Jakarta EE Application on Kubernetes
-* Browse to where you have this repository code in your file system.
+* Open a terminal.
+Navigate to where you have this repository code in your file system.
 Go into the operators/jakartaee-cafe directory.
 Do a full build of the jakartaee-cafe application via Maven:
    ```
    mvn clean package
    ```
 * Go back to the operators/ directory.
 You should explore the Dockerfile in this directory used to build the Docker image.
 It starts from the `websphere-liberty` image, adds the `jakartaee-cafe.war` file to the `dropins` directory, copies the PostgreSqQL driver into the `shared/resources` directory and replaces the defaultServer configuration file `server.xml`.
-* Open a terminal.
-Navigate to where you have this repository code in your file system.
-Navigate to the operators/ directory.
 * Log in to Docker Hub using the docker login command:
    ```
    docker login